French battleship République: Design

 République was 135.25 m long overall and had a beam of 24.25 m and an average draft of 8.2 m.
 She displaced 14870 MT at full load.
 She was powered by three vertical triple expansion engines with twenty-four Niclausse boilers.
 They were rated at 17500 CV and provided a top speed of 18 kn.
 Coal storage amounted to 1800 MT, which provided a maximum range of 8400 nmi at a cruising speed of 10 kn.
 She had a crew of 32 officers and 710 enlisted men.

-Républiques main battery consisted of four Canon de 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft.
+République's main battery consisted of four Canon de 305 mm Modèle 1893/96 guns mounted in two twin-gun turrets, one forward and one aft.
 The secondary battery consisted of eighteen Canon de 164 mm Modèle 1893 guns; twelve were mounted in twin turrets, and six were in casemates in the hull.
 She also carried twenty-four 47 mm guns.
 The ship was also armed with two 450 mm torpedo tubes, which were submerged in the hull.

 The ship's main belt was 280 mm thick in the central citadel, and was connected to two armored decks; the upper deck was 54 mm thick while the lower deck was 51 mm thick, with 70 mm sloped sides.
 The main battery guns were protected by up to 360 mm of armor on the fronts of the turrets, while the secondary turrets had 138 mm of armor on the faces.
 The conning tower had 266 mm thick sides.